Beacon hebrew Alliance Bylaws

 Nomination, Election and Qualifications of the Board of Trustees

-• a candidate is unable to serve
+b. a candidate is unable to serve

-Section 5: The Board shall have the authority to decide whether absentee ballots will be sent (in accordance with Article 8, section 6) or will be made available electronically along with the list of nominees to all eligible members in good standing prior to the election.
-In the case of absentee ballots made available in paper form, the ballots must be signed and dated; the printed name of the voter must also appear on the ballot near the signature; and the ballot must be returned to a member of the Nominating Committee in a sealed envelope prior to the time voting begins.
-In the case of absentee ballots made available electronically, to the extent practicable, there will be equivalent ways of identifying the voter, maintaining secrecy and requiring that the ballots are submitted before the end of the voting period.
+Section 5: If the Board authorizes online ballots or absentee ballots in paper form, they shall be sent to all eligible members in good standing prior to the election, in accordance with Article VIII, Section 6, along with the list of nominees.
+In the case of absentee ballots made available in paper form, the ballots must be signed and dated; the printed name of the voter must also appear on the ballot near the signature; and the ballot must be returned to a member of the Nominating Committee in a sealed envelope prior to the time designated on the ballot.
+In the case of online ballots, to the extent practicable, there will be equivalent ways of identifying the voter, maintaining secrecy and requiring that the ballots are submitted before the end of the voting period.

 Section 6: A member entitled to vote at any membership meeting may vote by proxy on any proposition to sell, mortgage or lease any of its property or for its consolidation with one or more other religious corporations of the Jewish faith.